learn-academy-2019-alpha/Assessments/Week-4.md

 //Your Answer

+RSpec is a testing tool for Ruby, created for behavior-driven development (BDD).
+The general process for writing test is writing a message to yourself what the code should do then writing expect and the expected output

 //Googled Answer

 #### 4. Name three possible non-inheritance relationships between ruby objects?

 //Your Answer